 Why Is It Important to Communicate With Your Child While in College?

 It is a universal truth that college is not easy.
-Despite the preparation you have gone through when deciding on and applying to a good college, your kid might still feel unprepared.
+Despite the preparation you have gone through when deciding on a good college and going through the application process, your kid might still feel unprepared.
 That’s why creating a safe space for them is essential.
 And, since you will no longer be able to communicate face-to-face daily, you must ensure healthy communication through different platforms.

 Even though they are now students preparing for an independent life, they are still your child.
 And as such, they will always look up to you and seek your validation, even if not directly.
 The importance of effective communication with your kid who’s in college should be highly valued.
 As such, the list of reasons why communication is essential for your child includes but is not limited to the following: